Mary Parker Follett: Writings

 Follett's unique background often led her to take positions on major issues that mediated between the conventional viewpoints.
 In The New State, she took the position on societal change that:It is a mistake to think that social progress is to depend upon anything happening to the working people: some say that they are to be given more material goods and all will be well; some think they are to be given more "education" and the world will be saved.
-It is equally a mistake to think that what we need is the conversion to "unselfishness" of the capitalist class."
+It is equally a mistake to think that what we need is the conversion to "unselfishness" of the capitalist class.

-Likewise, her position on the labor movement was as follows:Neither working for someone nor paying someone's wages ought to give you power over them."
+Likewise, her position on the labor movement was as follows:Neither working for someone nor paying someone's wages ought to give you power over them.

 Transformational leadership

 Ann Pawelec Deschenes (1998) found obscure reference pointing to Mary Parker Follett having coined the term "transformational leadership".
 She quotes from Edith A. Rusch's The Social Construction of Leadership: From Theory to Praxis (1991):...writings and lectures by Mary Parker Follett from as early as 1927 contained references to transformational leadership, the interrelationship of leadership and followership, and the power of collective goals of leaders and followers (p.
 8).

-Burns makes no reference to Follett in Leadership.
-However, Rusch was able to trace what appear to be parallel themes in the works of Burns and Follett.
-Rusch presents direct references in Appendix A. Pawelec (Deschenes) found further parallels of transformational discourse between Follett's (1947, 1987) work and Burns (1978).

 From The Collected Papers of Mary Parker Follett (p.
 247): "Moreover, we have now to lay somewhat less stress than formerly on this matter of the leader influencing his group because we now think of the leader as also being influenced by his group."